-"Authorization is granted for theLaboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory and will not adversely impact execution of the DOE assigned programs at the laboratory." (end of acceptable authorization) If a DOE/NNSA FFRDC is selected for award negotiation, the proposed work will be authorize under the DOE work authorization process and performed under the laboratory's Management and Operating (M&O) contract.
-Non-DOE/NNSA FFRDCs Non-DOE/NNSA FFRDCs, if eligible either as a prime applicant or a proposed team member of another entity's application, should follow the following guidelines: The prime applicant must obtain written authorization for non-DOE/NNSA FFRDC participation.
+Non-DOE/NNSA FFRDCs, if eligible either as a prime applicant or a proposed team member on another entity's application, should follow the following guidelines:

+The prime applicant must obtain written authorization for non-DOE/NNSA FFRDC participation.
 The cognizant Contracting Officer for the Federal agency sponsoring the FFRDC contractor must authorize in writing the participation of the FFRDC contractor on the proposed project and this authorization should be submitted with the application.
 The written authorization must also contain a determination that the use of a FFRDC contractor is consistent with the contractor's authority under its award and does not place the FFRDC contractor in direct competition with the private sector, in accordance with FAR Part 17.5.
 Please note that failure to provide this authorization may result in rejection of an application prior to merit review.
-The following wording is acceptable for the authorization: "Authorization is granted for the Laboratory to participate in the proposed project.
-The work proposed for the laboratory is consistent with or complementary to the missions of the laboratory and will not adversely impact execution of the (insert agency) assigned programs at the laboratory.
-This laboratory is authorized to perform the work proposed in the application submitted under DOE Funding Opportunity Announcement < <include cover="" foa="" number="" on="" page="" the="">> by the following statutory authority (insert statute name, citation, and section)."</include> (end of acceptable authorization)
+The following wording is acceptable for the authorization:

+"Authorization is granted for the Laboratory to participate in the proposed project.
+The work proposed for the labor oratory is consistent with or complementary to the missions of the laboratory and will not adversely impact execution of the (insert agency) assigned programs at the la boratory.
+This laboratory is authorized to perform the work proposed in the application s submitted under DOE Funding Opportunity Announcement << Include the FOA number on the cover page>> by the following statutory authority (insert statute name , citation, and section)."